 The key to successful disaster relief in Haiti for us has been working with a local business owner/humanitarian and utilizing an informal aid network of his employees–many who have lost their own homes and loved ones.

 Working with the Haitians has created disaster relief aid distribution that is efficient and that works.
-The aid packages were comprised of supplies requested by Haitians–they contained culturally appropriate foods, water and requested essentials such as water filters.These were emergency supplies they said they needed until more sustainable solutions can be found.
+The aid packages were comprised of supplies requested by Haitians which contained culturally appropriate foods, water and requested essentials such as water filters.These were emergency supplies they said they needed until more sustainable solutions that can be found.

 The conditions in PAP are very challenging due to the totality of destruction and dense population and development.
 It is taking literally hours to drive a few miles and get anything done.
 The international donations of food and water has made it to PAP but the problem is getting these essentials to survivors.
 That is the situation.

 On a positive note: Mobile phone service is good in Port-au-Prince.
 I have been getting text messages, photos, & calls free from my husband’s iPhone courtesy of AT&T (until end of Feb we were told).
 Our donors and family members of volunteers are getting updated with photos & texts in practically real time.
 The biggest challenge is moving relief supplies from warehouses in PAP to families who need help in the hundreds of informal aid camps.